WordPress/gutenberg/packages/plugins/README.md

 _Returns_

--   `?WPPlugin`: The previous plugin settings object, if it has been successfully unregistered; otherwise `undefined`.
+-   `WPPlugin | null`: The previous plugin settings object, if it has been successfully unregistered; otherwise `undefined`.

 <a name="withPluginContext" href="#withPluginContext">#</a> **withPluginContext**